JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_11/lab.md

 sin.(a) |> sum
 ```
-Based on the size of the problem and intricacy of the computation we may be achieve both incredible
+Based on the size of the problem and intricacy of the computation we may achieve both incredible
 speedups as well as slowdowns.

 All four above mentioned pacakages have (almost) the same interfaces, which offer the following